App-vNext/Polly/docs/strategies/hedging.md

 With this configuration, the hedging strategy:

 - Initiates a maximum of `4` executions.
-This includes initial action and additional 3 attempts.
+This includes initial action and an additional 3 attempts.
 - Allows the first two executions to proceed in parallel, while the third and fourth executions follow the fallback mode.

 ## Action generator

 The hedging options include an `ActionGenerator` property, allowing you to customize the actions executed during hedging.
 By default, the `ActionGenerator` returns the original callback passed to the strategy.
 The original callback also includes any logic introduced by subsequent resilience strategies.
-For more advanced scenarios, the `ActionGenerator` can be used to return a entirely new hedged actions, as demonstrated in the example below:
+For more advanced scenarios, the `ActionGenerator` can be used to return entirely new hedged actions, as demonstrated in the example below:

 <!-- snippet: hedging-action-generator -->
 ```cs